BackwardsUser/JASB/README.md

 #### Staff
 The staff array comes preloaded with my UserID allowing me to help debug potential issues you may be having with the bot.
 However you're free to remove this if you'd like.
 Any UserID's added will be able to use the bot within its DMs to respond to any incoming requests.
-To obtain a UserID, make sure Developer Mode is on within Discord (User Settings, Advanced, Developer Mode).
+To obtain a UserID, make sure Developer Mode is on within Discord (User Settings->Advanced->Developer Mode).
 Once this is done, right clicking any user will give you the "Copy User ID" option, just copy that into the config as demonstrated via the examples given.

 You can also add users to staff via `.config users staff add "00000000000"` '00000000000' being the UserID of the staff member you'd like to add.

 Removing a Staff Member is done via `.config users staff remove "00000000000"`

-To use a "Staff" role, use the command `.config users staff role "00000000000"` '00000000000' being the RoleID of the Role you'd like to use for the Staff, which is obtained similarly as the .
+To use a "Staff" role, use the command `.config users staff role "00000000000"` '00000000000' being the RoleID of the Role you'd like to use for the Staff, which is obtained similarly as the UserID, however in the roles menu.
 This doesn't remove the UserID Staff, but adds another method of contacting them, this allows you to have whitelisted "Staff".

 ##### IMPORTANT